civic-interconnect/civic-data-us-mn-geo/README.md

 Users should review and comply with the Minnesota Secretary of State Terms & Conditions when accessing the original data.

 See `CITATION.cff` for citation details.

+## Testing

+GitHub Pages site (hosted from root, not docs) is used to test.
+Calls are cached for a hour to avoid issues with hitting host data sites.
+All JS uses ESM modules.

+We do not share (between Node and the browser):

+- How we fetch data (Node uses fetch or https; browser uses fetchStateResource via proxy).
+- How we load the manifest (Node reads from disk or imports JSON; browser fetches it over HTTP)
+- Logging, retries, validation, tests.
+- These are environment-specific and will diverge.